Presentable signatures and initial semantics: Categories of models

-\begin{proposition} These morphisms, together with the obvious composition, turn $\Mon^\Sigma$ into a category which comes equipped with a forgetful functor to the category of monads. \end{proposition} In the formalisation, this category is recovered as the fiber category over $\Sigma$ of the displayed category \cite{ahrens_et_al:LIPIcs:2017:7722} of models, see \coqident{Signatures.Signature}{rep_disp}.
+\begin{prop} Let $\Sigma$ be a signature.
+Models of $\Sigma$, and their morphisms, together with the obvious composition and identity, form a category. \end{prop} \begin{defi} We denote the category of Proposition~\ref{prop:cat-of-models} by $\Mon^\Sigma$.
+It comes equipped with a forgetful functor to the category of monads. \end{defi} In the formalisation, this category is recovered as the fiber category over $\Sigma$ of the displayed category \cite{DBLP:journals/lmcs/AhrensL19} of models, see \coqident{Signatures.Signature}{rep_disp}.
 We have also formalized a direct definition (\coqident{Signatures.ModelCat}{rep_fiber_category}) and shown that the two definitions yield isomorphic categories: \coqident{Signatures.ModelCat}{catiso_modelcat}.